chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

-# Turn OFF periodically screen (ONLY INSTRUCTIONS FOR MAC)
+# Turn OFF periodically screen (ONLY INSTRUCTIONS FOR MAC, NOT WORKING FOR MONTERREY 12.5)
 Turn OFF mac screen each 30 min (stand up and stretch time/seconds!).
 The screen will turn ON if you press any key.